 4. Thailand

-Thailand is still super popular with digital nomads, especially places like Chiang Mai and Bangkok.
-There are some real reasons why so many people who work online choose to base themselves there.
+Thailand is still super popular with digital nomads, especially in places like Chiang Mai and Bangkok.
+There are real reasons why so many people who work online choose to base themselves there.

-Then there are tons of coworking spots, which is excellent for getting work done and meeting other people.
+Then there are tons of coworking spots, which are excellent for getting work done and meeting other people.
 You are not stuck working alone in your apartment.
-These spaces usually have everything you need such as fast internet, good coffee, and a community vibe.
+These spaces usually have everything you need, such as fast internet, good coffee, and a community vibe.

 Speaking of community, that is another big draw.
 You will meet people from all over the world who are also working remotely.
 It is easy to make friends, share tips, and team up on projects.
 This social aspect can be a lifesaver when you are far from home.